Water Intake Calculator

 —

-The calculation starts with a base of 35 ml per kilogram of body weight, which is the commonly recommended amount for healthy adults.
-Activity-level adjustments add extra water to compensate for sweat losses: +500 ml for moderate exercise, +1,000 ml for active lifestyles, and +1,500 ml for athletes.
-Living in a hot or humid climate adds another 500 ml to account for increased perspiration.
+This calculator uses a weight-based formula: 35 ml per kilogram of body weight, which aligns with the European Food Safety Authority (EFSA) recommendations.
+Activity-level adjustments account for sweat losses: +500 ml for moderate exercise, +1,000 ml for active lifestyles, and +1,500 ml for athletes.
+Hot or humid climates add 500 ml due to increased perspiration.
+According to the CDC, about 20% of daily water intake comes from food, particularly fruits and vegetables.

 Daily Water Intake Recommendations by Weight